 Worship

-Our lives after salvation are meant to be a thank you note to God.
+Our lives after salvation are meant to be a thank-you note to God.
 Take a moment to do just that.
 What can you thank God for today?
-3 possible ways to do this.
+3 possible ways to do this:

 Take out a sheet of paper and write it out.

-Take to Social Media and write it out.
-Facebook or Instagram make the most sense.
-A thank you note to God in 140 characters or less on Twitter seems impossible!
+Take to social media and write it out.

-Combine idea 1 and 2.
-Take out a sheet of paper and write it, then take a picture of the note, and post it to Instagram, Twitter, and/or Facebook.
+Combine ideas 1 and 2.
+Take out a sheet of paper and write it, then take a picture of the note and post it.

 Outreach